Things to Chew with Your Mouth Closed

 Candy.
 There's a little East-Coast to West Coast debate: Twizzlers or Red Vines?
 I still have both now and then, but I'm partial to Cherry flavor Twizzlers - again, hard to find.
 I'm always trying to find lower-calorie or healthier options.
 I really like the Ginger Chew candy from Trader Joe's because ginger is good for digestion, and it just feels healthier. it's the closest thing to guilt-free candy that I know.

 Sodas: There are now many brands of of flavored seltzer waters, with no sugar, and no calories.
-The brand I like best is Cascadia from Shasta, because it comes in a good variety of flavors, and is sweetened with Splenda instead of Aspartame.
-When it vanished from the shelves at Ralphs, I contacted Shasta and found that they were now only sending Cascadia to US military bases.
-Recently I saw a good supply back at Ralphs, so it's still out there and worth the trouble to find.
+The brand I liked best was called Cascadia from Shasta, because it came in a good variety of flavors, sweetened with Splenda instead of Aspartame.
+When it vanished from the shelves at Ralphs, I contacted Shasta and found that they were only sending Cascadia to US military bases.
+I later saw a good supply back at my local grocery, so was still out there and worth the trouble to find...

 Hansen's Natural Diet Sodas contain all natural flavors and have no sodium, caffeine, aspartame, preservatives, carbs - or calories!
-They are sweetened with Splenda, and it's hard to find all their diet flavors around my area.
-Fresh & Easy currently carries only two of the seven Hansen's diet soda flavors.
-If I could get access to all their flavors, I'd never drink any other brand.
+They are sweetened with Splenda, and it's hard to find all their diet flavors around my area. but we began to hear thet even Splenda wasn't the healthiest sweetener.

-I Wish: Having said all that, it would be nice if the cinemas offered this healthier kind of fare.
-Popping Kernel Season's or Redenbacher's popcorn in Smart Balance oil, seasoning with Schneider's Theatre Spice, topping with Smart Balance or Kernel Season's Butter Spray and Kernel Season's or Schneider's flavor powders... adding Hansen's diet sodas to the menu... all it would take is for a few forward-thinking movie exhibitors to give it a try.
+I Wish: Having said all that, it would be nice if the cinemas offered more healthy snacks.
+Popping Kernel Season's or Redenbacher's popcorn in Smart Balance oil, seasoning with Schneider's Theatre Spice, topping with Smart Balance or Kernel Season's Butter Spray and Kernel Season's or Schneider's flavor powders... adding healthy sugar free sodas to the menu... all it would take is for a few forward-thinking movie exhibitors to give it a try.
 Smart Balance currently doesn't package its products for industrial use, but that shouldn't stop thoughtful cinema management from making the switch.
 I once spoke with a Smart Balance rep about that very thing, and I'm sure if the demand was there, the supply would follow.

 A blast from the past: Does anyone remember "Intermission Popcorn Chips" - from the late 60s-early 70s?
 They came in a dark bag, decorated in a movie theatre theme.
 I used to love them, but no one has even heard of them today...
 Sounds good, though, doesn't it?